 High-Frequency Word Book Strategies Bank

 High-frequency words are the 100 or so most commonly used words in printed language.
 Though the English language contains millions of words, over 50 percent of all text is composed of these 100 words.
 These words often present a special difficulty to early readers.
-Many are phonetically irregular (there, not "theer;" could, not "cold"), and they tend to be abstract and have no visual correspondence, or even easily understood definitions.
-Yet these words are essential to reading.
-If students are to read quickly and fluently, they must have these high-frequency words memorized to sight; otherwise, decoding will take up much time and effort, frustrating the reader and blocking easy comprehension.
+Though students can use their knowledge of phonics to read the majority of high-frequency words, some are phonetically irregular (could, not cold), yet essential to successful reading.
+If students are to read fluently, they must be able to read high-frequency words quickly and effectively to decrease frustration and encourage comprehension.

-Recognizing high-frequency words by sight primarily involves memorization, and memorization comes most easily through repetition.
+Reading high-frequency successfully requires repeated practice.
 Students need to read and write high-frequency words as often as possible.
-Reading A-Z's high-frequency word books will assist in word memorization since students can keep their own copies of the books to read repeatedly.
+High-frequency word books on Reading A-Z assist students in learning these words because students keep their own copy of the books to read repeatedly.